 Airlines are more likely to provide you with discounts and cheaper flight tickets if you regularly fly with them and use credit cards that offer bonuses with that airline.

-Generally, the cheapest month for domestic flights in the United States is January; January is 10% cheaper than June on average.
+Generally, the lower prices for domestic flights in the United States are in January; January has 10% cheaper fares than June on average for domestic airfares.